The Martinis & Mingle Tour

 What to expect

-Pass the Ptown Library, a former 1860 church housing a half-scale schooner.
-Wave at the Atlantic House a 1798 tavern where Tennessee Williams penned plays, Billie Holiday sang in 1955, and the LGBTQ+ community found refuge since the 1920s, making it one of America’s oldest gay bars.
-Sip an Espresso Martini at an iconic landmark.
-Conclude at the Boatslip Resort (est. 1965) where you can join the legendary Tea Dance, a disco-fueled LGBTQ+ tradition pulsing since the 1970s, born in the resort’s heyday.
+Next, head inside the Ptown Library, a former 1860 church, to marvel at the Rose Dorothea, an incredible half-scale schooner right inside the reading room!
+Pass the Atlantic House, a 1798 tavern where Tennessee Williams wrote plays, Billie Holiday sang in 1955, and the LGBTQ+ community found refuge since the 1920s, making it one of America’s oldest gay bars.

 Additional info